Builders Skip Hire | Construction & Renovation Waste

 Heavy-duty skips for rubble, concrete, soil, timber and mixed construction waste.
 Weight limits clearly stated, no hidden charges.

-Takes 30 seconds · No obligation · Instant price
+Takes 60 seconds · No obligation · Best price guarantee

 What Goes in a Builders Skip?

-Builders skips handle construction, renovation and demolition waste.
-Specifically, the most common materials include broken bricks, rubble, concrete, sand, plasterboard, timber offcuts, roof tiles, window frames and mixed fitout waste.
-These materials are heavier than domestic waste, which is why contractors order builders skips in 8, 10 and 12 yard sizes with specific weight limits per hire.
+Builders skips handle construction, renovation and demolition waste — the most common materials being broken bricks, rubble, concrete, sand, plasterboard, timber offcuts, roof tiles, window frames and mixed fitout waste.
+These materials are substantially heavier than domestic household waste, which is why contractors order builders skips in 8, 10 and 12 yard sizes with specific weight limits stated per hire.
+Knowing the weight limits before you load is critical — mixed loads that breach the limit at the weighbridge attract surcharges that can exceed the original hire cost.

 65–80 bin bags